ahrefs/react-alicante-workshop/README.md

 ### Step 11 completion check

-Restart the dev server and scroll to the bottom of the page in your browser.
+Scroll to the bottom of the page in your browser.
 The app should automatically fetch more data and append it to the feed, creating an infinite scroll effect.

 ## Project layout